Braid positive surgery diagrams: Introduction

 Considering the first homology of a $3$-manifold obtained by Dehn surgery directly implies that the number of components of links in $\mathcal{L}$ is unbounded if $\mathcal{L}$ gives a positive answer to Question~\ref{question}.
 Question~\ref{question} was answered affirmatively for the following sets of links: \begin{enumerate} \item links that are fibered, by \cite{stallings_1978}*{Theorem 3}, \item links that are quasipositive, by \cite{Rudolph:constr_II}*{Proposition 4}, \item links that are alternating and hyperbolic, by \cite{adams}*{p.~126}, \item chainmail links, by \cite{polyak}; see also \cite{agol2023chainmaillinkslspaces}*{Theorem 2.2}, \item generalized $L$-space links, by \cite{agol2023chainmaillinkslspaces}*{Corollary 4.3}.\footnote{Note that even though $L$-space knots are fibered, not every (generalized) $L$-space link is fibered; see \cite{liu}*{Example 3.9}.} \end{enumerate}

 In contrast to these results, not every closed, oriented, connected $3$-manifold can be obtained by Dehn surgery along a torus link since Dehn surgeries along torus links are never hyperbolic \cites{moser,surgery}.
-Moreover, the answer to Question~\ref{question} is negative for the set of Montesinos links by~\cite{Ichihara_2009} and thus also for pretzel links and 2-bridge links.
+Moreover, the answer to Question~\ref{question} is negative for the set of Montesinos links by~\cite{Ichihara_2009} and thus also for pretzel links.
+Question~\ref{question} also has a negative answer for 2-bridge links since these have at most two components.

 In this short note, we show the following.

 \begin{theorem} Every closed, oriented, connected $3$-manifold~$M$ can be obtained by Dehn surgery along a braid positive link $L$ in $S^3$.
 Moreover, $L$ can be chosen to have at most $s(M) + 1$ many components. \end{theorem}